mapbox/mapbox-annotation-extension/README.md

 # Mapbox Annotation Extension for iOS

-The Mapbox Annotation Extension is lightweight library you can use with the Mapbox Maps SDK to quickly add basic shapes to a map.
+The Mapbox Annotation Extension is a lightweight library you can use with the Mapbox Maps SDK for iOS to quickly add basic shapes, icons, and other annotations to a map.

+This extension leverages the power of runtime styling with an object oriented approach to simplify the creation and styling of annotations.

-⚠️ This product is currently in active alpha development, and is not intended for usage in production.
-We welcome feedback from developers in issues. ⚠️
+⚠️ This product is currently in active beta development, is not intended for production usage. ⚠️

 ## Installation

+### Using CocoaPods
+To install the Mapbox Annotation Extension using CocoaPods:

+Create a Podfile with the following specification:

+pod 'MapboxAnnotationExtension', '0.0.1-beta.1'
+Run pod repo update && pod install and open the resulting Xcode workspace.

+### Using Carthage
+Alternatively, to install the Mapbox Annotation Extension using Carthage:

+Create a Cartfile with the following dependency:

+github "mapbox/mapbox-annotation-extension" ~> 0.0.1-beta.1
+Run carthage update --platform iOS to build just the iOS dependencies.

+### Manual Installation

-### Download and unzip the latest release
+Download and unzip the latest [release](https://github.com/mapbox/mapbox-annotation-extension/releases).

-Reach out to us to get a copy of the binaries [through our contact page](https://support.mapbox.com/).

-### Embed the framework in your project

 Drag **MapboxAnnotationExtension.framework** into your project's Embedded Binaries section in the project editor.
 In the sheet that appears, make sure "Copy items if needed" is checked, then select Finish.

+### Annotation extension examples

+You can find a sample application within this project by running the `annotationapp` target.

 ## Usage